 To minimize dry tannins, which he often found in wines aged in heavy-toast barrels, Angelos uses what he calls ‘white-toasted’ barriques – i.e. a very light level of toasting.
 The wines we tasted at Alpha Estate were indeed fruitier in character with firm but smooth tannins.

-Yiannis Karakasis gave us other examples of how winemakers are trying to tame Xinomavro.
+Yiannis Karakasis had other examples of how winemakers are trying to tame Xinomavro.
 Some opt for larger (and older) casks for aging in order for the oak to not overpower fruit.
 Others use pre-fermentation cold soaks or saignée method to resolve the grape’s color stability problem.

 A lot of experimenting is still going on.
 Vasilis Georgiou, Australia-trained enologist at the historic Boutari Winery in Naoussa, has been trying different yeasts and clones to achieve different styles of vines: the traditional style with typical vegetal aromas, and a more modern, fruitier style with aromas of strawberries and plums.